Frankston Symphony Orchestra (FSO) is one of ten community orchestras in Victoria, Australia.

-Bradford raised the profile of the orchestra dramatically during its early years.
-She performed with it herself as well as organised notable soloists to perform with it, including Ron Farren-Price and Geoffrey Tozer.
+Vera Bradford raised the profile of the orchestra dramatically during its early years.
+She performed with as well as organised notable soloists to come and perform with us, including Ron Farren-Price and Geoffrey Tozer.

 The Frankston Symphony Orchestra has had many notable conductors.

 For the complete list of our conductors and the details of our current conductors please select the button below